Falling cat problem: History

 The falling cat problem has elicited interest from scientists including George Gabriel Stokes, James Clerk Maxwell, and Étienne-Jules Marey.
 In a letter to his wife, Katherine Mary Clerk Maxwell, Maxwell wrote, "There is a tradition in Trinity that when I was here I discovered a method of throwing a cat so as not to light on its feet, and that I used to throw cats out of windows.
 I had to explain that the proper object of research was to find how quick the cat would turn round, and that the proper method was to let the cat drop on a table or bed from about two inches, and that even then the cat lights on her feet."

 Whereas the cat-falling problem was regarded as a mere curiosity by Maxwell, Stokes, and others, a more rigorous study of the problem was conducted by Étienne-Jules Marey who applied chronophotography to capture the cat's descent on film using a chronophotographic gun.
 The gun, capable of capturing 12 frames per second, produced images from which Marey deduced that, as the cat had no rotational motion at the start of its descent, the cat was not "cheating" by using the cat handler's hand as a fulcrum.
 This in itself posed a problem as it implied that it was possible for a body in free fall to acquire angular momentum.
 Marey also showed that air resistance played no role in facilitating the righting of the cat's body.

 His investigations were subsequently published in Comptes Rendus, and a summary of his findings were published in the journal Nature.
 The article's summary in Nature appeared thus:

 Despite the publication of the images, many physicists at the time maintained that the cat was still "cheating" by using the handler's hand from its starting position to right itself, as the cat's motion would otherwise seem to imply a rigid body acquiring angular momentum.

 Solution

+The problem was initially solved in 1969 by modelling the cat as a pair of cylinders (the front and back halves of the cat) capable of changing their relative orientations and has been described in terms of a connection in the configuration space that encapsulates the relative motions of the two parts of the cat permitted by the physics.
+We can model the simplified "cat" as two cylinders connected by a flexible spine in the middle.
+We also assume that the flexible spine disallows twisting, so both cylinders can only rotate by the same degree.
+Thus, the configuration space of the system has only three dimensions: